 (I found this to be quite surprising, but maybe that’s because I’m one of the superstitious ones haha.)

-Still, some people believe that taking pictures of graves is bad luck; if you want to avoid this kind of superstition, it can be helpful to understand why people developed those beliefs in the first place!
+Still, some people believe that taking pictures of graves is bad luck.
+And if you want to avoid this kind of superstition, it can be helpful to understand why people developed those beliefs in the first place!

 Today, we will be talking about those beliefs and see whether they have a reasonable basis or not, what you can do and cannot do when you are in a churchyard, and the relationship between culture and graveyard photography.